-Working with arrays is a common task in many programming languages, and it’s necessary to access the last element of an array for a variety of reasons.
+Working with arrays is a common task in JavaScript and many other programming languages, and it’s necessary to access the last element of an array for a variety of reasons.
 Whether you need to retrieve the final value in a series of data, or simply want to check the last item in a list, getting the last element of an array can be an important part of your code.

 Methods to Get the Last Element of an Array in JavaScript